Skip to content

 The Gold Card is your goal

 Once you have your core qualifications in place, you can add specialist qualifications to expand your skills and earning potential.
-These are optional but increasingly valuable as the industry evolves.
+You will also need to pass the AM2 practical assessment before applying for your Gold Card.
+These specialist add-ons are optional but increasingly valuable as the industry evolves.

 Specialist qualifications can significantly increase your earning potential.
 Electricians with EV or solar certifications typically command higher day rates because demand for these skills outstrips supply.